May 12, 2026 • 4 min read

 Finding the right water management solution for industrial projects

-Water access can’t be an afterthought when planning the next generation of energy, chemicals and resources projects.
+Water access can’t be an afterthought when planning the next generation of complex critical infrastructure, energy, chemicals and resources projects.
 As water scarcity occurs in more places because of climate change, and competition for fresh water grows, water alone can prevent a project from proceeding.